jacopoMauro/dm874/final_project/cloud_solver_project.md

   enforced)
 * provide user stories to explain how the system is intended to be use
 * provide minimal documentation to deploy and run the system
-* possibility to deploy on multi-clouds is a plus
 * fairness: if the resources do not allow to run all the solvers at the same time the jobs should be delayed and executed fairly.
 User should therefore not wait indefinitely to run their jobs (optional).

+Notes:
+* the possibility to deploy on multi-clouds and avoid vendor lock-in is a plus
+* a proper team organization and team work management are a plus